dangerousplay/dangerousplay.github.io/src/content/blog/heap_sort.md

 ### Stability

-Heapsort is not a stable sort algorithm due to the $heapify$ procedure which is executed in every iteration.
+**Heapsort** is not a stable sorting algorithm due to the $heapify$ procedure which is executed in every iteration.
 Nodes with the same keys can change their relative position.
-This can happen because the lowest node is swapped with the root node and $heapify$ moves the node to the bottomost subtree which might not be the same.
+This can happen because the lowest node is swapped with the root node, and during $heapify$ the node is moved to the bottomost subtree which might differ from node's initial position.
-We can observe it using an example.
-Consider the following heap:
+To illustrate this behavior, consider the following heap:

 ```python
 heap = [